[Note: I am sharing this post, one among hundreds, from our Mediterra Dojo library.]

 In helping solve one skill problem, the device should not create a new problem or bad habit that you must spend additional time breaking.

-Although I think there could be a better way to use them, in the way they are typically used to build more shoulder and arm muscle strength hand paddles they are actually training an inferior movement pattern, training the swimmer to load smaller shoulder muscle group rather than the larger, longer-lasting torso muscles.
-And used that way, they greatly increase the stress inside the shoulder joint, not to mention how those smaller shoulder muscles tire out a lot quicker than the torso does.
+Although I think there could be a better way to use them, in the way they seem to be typically used to build more shoulder and arm muscle strength hand paddles are encouraging inferior mechanics, training the swimmer to load smaller shoulder muscle group rather than setting the catch in a way that connects to the dynamic chain down into the larger, longer-lasting torso muscles.
+And used that way, they greatly increase the stress inside the shoulder joint (especially when adding a straight arm catch), in addition to quickly tiring out those smaller shoulder muscles when the torso empowered a stroke can go strong for hours.

 We will do much better using Fist Swimming, the anti-paddle. which forces us to build pressure along the wrist as much as the palm, lowers stress at the shoulder joint, and gives us a more easily recognized opportunity to tap into the torso muscles.
 Fist swimming is a wonderful example of super-charged, self-limiting practice principle (and some ideas for other self-limiting practice sets).

 Other than temporarily, you should not use a device to cover up and avoid dealing with a weakness in your skill.
 If you keep developing your strengths and avoid dealing with your weaknesses, you will increase the disproportions in skill and strength which will set you up for greater risk of injury and hinder your progress.
 The farther away your weaknesses become from your strengths, the more frustration you may experience when you are eventually forced to work on those.
 Or those neglected weaknesses will result in injury which will shut you down.